deltasource/mihaela-online-learning-platform/README.md

 # Online Learning Platform API

-This repository contains the Online Learning Platform API, which provides endpoints for managing students, instructors, courses, and videos.
+The Online Learning Platform API is a backend service built with Spring Boot that powers an online learning platform.
+It provides endpoints for managing students, instructors, courses, and videos, enabling instructors to create and manage content, while students can enroll, access course materials, and track their progress.
+This API is designed to be scalable, secure, and easy to integrate with frontend applications for a seamless learning experience.

 ## Features